DevOrc/chroniker/README.md

 ## TODO

 1. Add more to string functions to the timer implementation
-2. Add a get_unix_time functions
-3. Add functions to help convert different time units (nanoseconds, milliseconds, seconds, minutes, etc)
+2. Add functions to help convert different time units (nanoseconds, milliseconds, seconds, minutes, etc)